Overview

 • Enlarged heart called cardiomyopathy.
 This condition usually happens when the walls in the heart muscle stretch.
 The heart muscle gets bigger or thicker.

-• Long QT syndrome (LQTS) and other heart signaling problems.
+• Long QT syndrome (LQTS) and other heart signaling conditions.
 Conditions such as long QT syndrome and Brugada syndrome cause the heart to beat in an unorganized way.
 If the heart rhythm isn't quickly restored, sudden death can occur.
 Young people with LQTS are especially at risk of sudden death.

 Risk factors